jakarto3d/jakarnotator/GETTING_STARTED.md

 ```

 ## On your machine

+Jakarnotator uses a Redis database for cache.
 You need to have your redis server on.
 Grafana and Prometheus are also required.

 ```
 cd jakarnotator
 npm install

-# for DEV :s
+# for DEV :
 # On bash terminal:
 DEBUG=jakarnotator:* npm run dev
 # On powershell: